-PAX: CKRSCCA uses PAX/RTP for several classes and year end championships.
+PAX: CKRSCCA uses PAX/RTP.
 OFFICIAL PAX INDEX

 SINGLE CAR CLASS: A minimum of two cars makes a class.
 CKR does not use "bumping"; by the close of registration, if only a single entry exists in any class, this entrant will be grouped into a "Single Car Handicap" class to award trophies for that event, judging by the PAX index.
 However, year-end points will be awarded for each classed vehicle in their open class (since the definition of the Single Car Class includes cars with no other competitors of the same open class, each entrant will receive 1st place points for their open class.)

 YEAR END CHAMPIONSHIP: Only CKR SCCA members or associate members in good standing are eligible for the year end Solo Championship.
 Non members may count results from two previously participated events as member entries when they submit their membership application.
 An SCCA member of another region can qualify for a CKR year end trophy by joining the CKR as an associate member (membership is $10.00 and like regular membership, a participant may count their two previously participated in points events toward the seasonal year end championship).
 A member must run a minimum of four points events in a class to be eligible for year end trophies.
 Year end trophies are awarded from points accumulated from a member''s best five points events in a class.
-This year we will have nine points events.
+This year we will have eight points events.
 The number of points earned at each points event is described below.
 This is the same point system utilized by the Great American Solo Series (GASS):

 - Points/Event = 100 - [900 x (entrant's time - class winning time)/class winning time]